prince6265/IQA-Repo/sql/sql.md

   - JOINS
     - A Join combines rows from two or more tables based on a related column between them.
     - Joins allow you to bring together columns from different tables in a single result set.
-    - se joins when you need to combine data from multiple tables based on a relationship.
+    - Use joins when you need to combine data from multiple tables based on a relationship.
   - Subqueries
     - A Subquery is a query inside another query.
 It can be used to retrieve a single value or a set of values that will be used by the outer query.
     - The subquery is executed first, and the result is then passed to the outer query.